mbark-app-inc/redux-process/docs/ReduxProcess.md

 ```
 * This method is the reducer specific code for the defined action above.
 This would traditionally be the code executed within the reducer for the specific `action.type`.
 In here, a new state object should be returned.

+### Properties
+* `options` - Options will contain any provided options from an overwritten `ReduxProcessGroup` class.
+See [ReduxProcessGroup docs](https://github.com/bolencki13/redux-process/blob/main/docs/ReduxProcessGroup.md#advanced) for more information.

 ## Example
 ```typescript
 type User = {